Omega-3 Foods: 10 Foods With High Levels of Omega-3

 While many grains contain omega-3 fatty acids, the problem is the processing.
 When grains are processed and made into breads and cereals, they lose much of their nutritional content.
 This is why you’ll often find cereals and other grain foods that have been fortified, which means the nutrients have been added back in during manufacturing.

 The problem with fortification is that our bodies may not absorb the nutrients as well.
-If you want to get the most omega-3 as possible in grain form, try wheat germ.
-You can add this to yogurts, cereals, or add it into a smoothie.
+Try wheat germ if you want to get the most omega-3 as possible in grain form.
+You can add this to yogurts and cereals or add it into a smoothie.
 It contains about 55 grams of omega-3 per 100 grams.

 How Much Omega-3 Do I Need?